Bharat9848/notes/ai_rag.md

   - unstructured data sources like pdf, images etc.
   - streaming data.

-## vector store
-It is best suited for unstructured data.

 ### Ingestion phase
 - Metadata can help in giving storing source links.